deckhouse/virtualization/docs/USER_GUIDE.md

       # ipAddressName is not specified → automatic mode (DHCP) is used.
 ```

-Example of a VM with a static IP on an additional network:
+Configuration example of a VM with a static IP on an additional network:

 ```yaml
 spec: